 if you are using one (typically defined in build.yml).

 Note that volume definitions are available as of docker-compose schema v2.

-volumes are a root-level property in the docker-compose schema and should not be nested below services.
+a root-level property in the docker-compose schema and should not be nested below services.

 volumes: projectname-sync: external: true